asa55/asa55.github.io/assets/content/blog1.md

  6. Do not procrastinate
  7. Previous mistakes are just test results that can be used to help you learn

+ But don't take my word for it - a closing note on mastery that I love to keep in mind when it comes to "internet research" (anything I want to know more about that's not the topic of formally peer-reviewed research), one thing I love to do is to search a topic on Google, ctrl+click (or command+click on Mac) all of the first 3 pages of Google results (which opens a new tab for each page in your browser) then search with different wording a few times and do the same thing until I have upwards of 50 - 80 tabs open from tons of different sources.
+But you'll quickly see that lots of the results are dead-links or just garbage, so once you close out all but the quality results, you'll find you can count on one hand the number of open tabs remaining.
+Then you can read those thoroughly.
+For any topic you can imagine, there is a ton of great content out there, and it can be hard to filter through the noise.
+This is how I attempt to.
+This is how I learned a variety of technical topics and even topics I'm relaying here on this blog, though I'm making a more conscientious effort to record my sources now that I'm writing all of this down to share on the internet.

  ASA (some time in early 2019)

 ## On the value of a PhD for Engineers